rpliszka1987/JavaSctiptExplanation/README.md

 - **.sort()** is a built in function into JavaScript which sorts arrays for us.
 This has the best perfomance compare to the Bubble and Quick sort.
 - Best performance is 0(n log n)
 - Example in ./Sorting/index.js

+## Pseudocode

+- **Pseudocode** is a way you write out your code in steps which will accomplish the task we are intending to solve.
+- Example in ./Interviews/palindrone.js

 [Back to Top](#study-javascript-computer-science)